Super Quick Guide to Sri Lanka

 On my travels in 2014, I went to Sri Lanka for my best friend´s birthday party.
 I also went to travel with my other best friend in Sri Lanka.
 I had one of my best travel experiences so far.
-I really loved Sri Lanka.
+I loved Sri Lanka.
 The country is in my heart, I had no expectations when entering the country, but I ended up falling in love with the people and the place.
 My new Sri Lankan friends asked me to tell my friends back home in Norway this.
-I am going to tell the world and share the amazing memories I gained here.
+I am going to tell to the world about Sri Lanka and share the amazing memories I gained in the country.

 I recommend you to check out some of these places:

 Colombo, Galle Fort, Talalla Secret Bay, Arugam Bay, Hikkaduwa, Ella, Kandy, Mirrisa Beach, Adam´s peak, Marokollyia Beach and Yala National Park